The professors in this program are wonderful. They make themselves available whenever you need...

 Taught by working experts in the health care field, online courses in the Master of Science in Health Administration program from Saint Joseph’s University combine a practice-based curriculum with the latest industry-tested theories and strategies you can immediately apply to your current organization as you build the foundation for a better career.

-To earn the online Master’s degree, you must complete the core, 36-credit-hour curriculum as outlined below and choose either a two-course specialization in Health Care Ethics or a four-course specialization in Informatics.
+To earn the online Master’s degree, you must complete the core, 36-credit-hour curriculum as outlined below and choose either a two-course concentration in Health Care Ethics or a four-course concentration in Informatics.